Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 15. Palazzo Altemps

-The 15th century Palazzo Altemps is a quiet oasis across from the Piazza Navona.
+The 15th century Palazzo Altemps is a quiet oasis at the northern end of Piazza Navona.
 It’s definitely worth a visit if you admire ancient sculpture and want to escape the crowds.

 The core of the collection are the superb sculptures from the Ludovisi collection.
 It was compiled by Ludovico Ludovisi, a nephew of Pope Gregory XV.
 The palace also has some lovey frescoed rooms, particularly the Sala delle Prospettive Dipinte.